tradle/why-hypercore/FAQ.md

 ### Simulated multi-writer on top of multiple single-writers

-A community produced multi-writer [KappaDB](https://github.com/kappa-db) was created as part of [Cobox community](https://ledger-git.dyne.org/CoBox/cobox-resources/src/branch/master/ledger-deliverables/3_mock-up/technology/architecture.md).
+[Cobox community](https://ledger-git.dyne.org/CoBox/cobox-resources/src/branch/master/ledger-deliverables/3_mock-up/technology/architecture.md) produced a multi-writer DB [KappaDB](https://github.com/kappa-db).

-An older [HyperDB](https://github.com/mafintosh/hyperdb) project is a multi-writer database, but it is not seeing any support anymore, presumably as it could not be made performant, but it may still help some apps before a replacement comes in (need confirmation).
+[HyperDB](https://github.com/mafintosh/hyperdb) is an older Hypercore project which is a multi-writer database, but it is not seeing any support anymore, presumably as it could not be made performant, but it may still help some apps before a replacement comes in (need confirmation).

 ### Is it multi-process-safe?